learnbyexample/learnbyexample/README.md

 ### Newsletter 📧

-Subscribe to [learnbyexample weekly](https://learnbyexample.gumroad.com/l/learnbyexample-weekly) for programming resources, tips, tools, free ebooks and more.
+Subscribe to [learnbyexample weekly](https://learnbyexample.gumroad.com/l/learnbyexample-weekly) for programming resources, tools, free ebooks and more.
 This is a free newsletter, delivered every Friday.
 You'll also get access to all the previous issues.

 ### Highlights ✨